vladimino/geo/Readme.md

 and [Symfony Component](http://symfony.com/doc/current/components/yaml/introduction.html) for me it was the easy one decision.
 Especially if I anyway designed application structure with Packagist/Symfony Bundle suggested style and used Composer's functionality to autoload classes.

-I know there are some things that could be refactoring (personally me don't like GeoClient as it brakes Separation of Concerns principle and should be split at least into 2 classes), somewhere chosen solutions looks like overhead, but I decided to stop trying to find a silver bullet and just let you look at the result of my 2 days work.
-It could be improved for sure in next iterations, but I hope at least you've got the idea.
+I know there are some things that could be refactored (personally me don't like final GeoClient class as it brakes Separation of Concerns principle and should be split at least into 2 classes), somewhere chosen solutions definitely looks like overhead.
+But I decided to stop trying to find a silver bullet, and just let you look at the result of my 3 days work.
+It could be improved for sure in the next iterations, but I hope at least you've got an idea.

 Will wait for some criticism and/or (why not?) positive feedback.